 DETAILED DESCRIPTION

-The present TCSPM design [5] (see Figure 1) the one of the present TCSGs [1]; among the most noticeable differences, there are material and coating of the jaw, and the presence of Beam Position Monitors (BPMs).
-In fact, the design foresees jaws made of a composite material (MoGr) obtained from Molybdenum and graphite, chosen for its robustness with respect to the jaw material of the present TCSGsa thin coating layer of Mo.
-The collimator jaws are equipped with BPM button pick-ups, for an eas determination of the beam closed orbit at the collimator and fast and precise alignment of the jaws.
+The present TCSPM design [5] (see Figure 1) an evolution the one of the present TCSGs [1]; among the most noticeable differences, there are material and coating of the jaw, and the presence of Beam Position Monitors (BPMs).
+Other features re described in [7].
+In fact, the design foresees jaws made of a composite material (MoGr) obtained from Molybdenum and graphite, chosen for its similar robustness and superior impedance characteristics with respect to the jaw material of the present TCSGs, in particular since a thin coating layer of Mo will be deployed.
+The collimator jaws are equipped with BPM button pick-ups, for an easy determination of the beam closed orbit at the collimator and fast and precise alignment of the jaws.
 A third BPM is installed on the tank, to measure the beam position on the axis orthogonal to the one of cleaning.

 Table 1 summarises the main collimator parameters of the TCSPM design.

 Figure 1 — 3D view [5] of the TCSPM collimator, showing an extremity of the jaw with the embedded BPM, the “third” BPM for orbit measurements in the plane orthogonal to the collimation plane, and the new tapered transitions made of MoGr.